simplay/master_thesis/pipeline.md

 + Make use of the conecept of **optical flow**.
  + Objects that move similarly (similar speed and direction) should belong to the same segmentation class.
 + Motion is not independent for each frame but as history of poins to make grouping decission.
++ Exploit depth information to enhance the quality of the final segmentation.
+E.g. compute the optical flow using methods that make use of depth information.
+Another idea is to adapt the compuation of trajectory similarities in a way that the also use depth cues.

 ## Computational steps and details: